nodejs/node/doc/api/repl.md

   * `output` {stream.Writable} The `Writable` stream to which REPL output will be written. **Default:** `process.stdout`.
-  * `terminal` {boolean} If `true`, specifies that the `output` should be treated as a TTY terminal, and have ANSI/VT100 escape codes written to it.
+  * `terminal` {boolean} If `true`, specifies that the `output` should be treated as a TTY terminal.
     **Default:** checking the value of the `isTTY` property on the `output` stream upon instantiation.
   * `eval` {Function} The function to be used when evaluating each given line